cartalyst/stripe/usage/cards.md

 	->create($token);
 ```

-Attach a new credit card to the user and make it the default credit card.
+Attach a new credit card to the entity and make it the default credit card.

 ```php
 $token = Input::get('stripeToken');